jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 ### 4 Remuneration
 (1) The remuneration of the District Court Judge who is chair of the Tribunal, and of any other member who is a District Court Judge, is that set under the Remuneration Authority Act 1977.
-(2) The other members of the Tribunal must be paid remuneration by way of fees, salary, and allowances (including travelling allowances and expenses) in accordance with the Fees and Travelling Allowances Act 1951, and that Act applies as if the members were members of a statutory Board within the meaning of that Act.
+(2) Each deputy chair and the other members of the Tribunal (including an acting member appointed under section 219A)— (a) must be paid a salary, or a fee, or an allowance, at the rate determined by the Remuneration Authority; and (b) must be paid any additional allowances (including travelling allowances and expenses) in accordance with the Fees and Travelling Allowances Act 1951.
+(3) Expenses may be incurred, without further appropriation than this clause, to meet the salaries, fees, or allowances determined under subclause (2)﻿(a).
+(4) For the purposes of subclause (2)﻿(b), the Fees and Travelling Allowances Act 1951 applies as if each deputy chair and other member of the Tribunal were a member of a statutory Board as defined in section 2 of that Act.

 ### 5 Administration, staffing, and other resources
 (1) The administration services, staffing, and other resources necessary to enable the Tribunal to carry out its functions under this Act are to be provided by the department of State for the time being designated for the purpose by the Prime Minister.